LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test).

-The ``Discarded`` argument returns the number of generate tests that were discarded for failing to comply a pre-condition specified using the ``pc/1`` option.
+The ``Discarded`` argument returns the number of generated tests that were discarded for failing to comply a pre-condition specified using the ``pc/1`` option.
 This option is specially useful when constraining or enforcing a relation between the generated arguments and is often used